 Ok, check this out guys:

-When I first started growing my beard, I had no idea what the hell I was doing.
+When I first started growing my beard, I had no idea what I was doing.

 Yes, applying lotion to my beard was a consideration (and I may have done it a few times).

-In fact, I recently talked about how lotion was (and still is) a very valid beard oil substitute.
+I recently wrote about how lotion was (and still is) a very valid beard oil substitute.

-But today I just want to help out the guys who wander down the Men’s Grooming aisle of their local Target or even sift through the countless categories on sites like Amazon lost on what a good beard care product actually does.
+Today I want to help out the guys who wander down the men’s grooming aisle of their local Target or even sift through the countless categories on sites like Amazon lost on what a good beard care product can do.

 So here are a few things you need to understand about lotions and beard care.